Dexlansoprazole

-Dexlansoprazole, sold under the trade name Dexilant among others, is a medication which reduces stomach acid.
+Dexlansoprazole, is a medication which reduces stomach acid.
 It is used to treat gastroesophageal reflux disease.
 Effectiveness is similar to other proton pump inhibitors (PPIs).
 It is taken by mouth.

 Common side effects include diarrhea, abdominal pain, and nausea.
-Serious side effects may include osteoporosis, low blood magnesium, Clostridium difficile infection, anaphylaxis, and pneumonia.
+Serious side effects may include osteoporosis, low blood magnesium, Clostridioides difficile infection, anaphylaxis, and pneumonia.
 Use in pregnancy and breastfeeding is of unclear safety.
 It works by blocking H+/K+-ATPase in the parietal cells of the stomach.